Variational Pattern Selection

 \textit{Extremum principle}.
-Selection problems are challenging both in physics (to identify the selection mechanism) and in mathematics (to handle a small singular term).
+Selection problems are challenging in both physics (identifying the selection mechanism) and mathematics (handling a small singular term).
 The desire to find a functional, whose extremal describes the selected pattern, is understandable.
-But since all these processes are out of equilibrium, minimizing thermodynamic potentials here is out of help.
-Importance of the extremum principle was clearly indicated by one of pioneers in dendritic growth selection, J.\ S.\ Langer: After noticing ``[t]he big, unsolved part of the problem is how these complex shapes are selected'', he asks: ``\ldots might there be some meaningful and useful variational formulation that describes these processes?''~\cite{L8O}.
+However, since all of these processes are out of equilibrium, minimizing the thermodynamic potentials here is not helpful.
+The importance of the extremum principle was clearly indicated by one of the pioneers in dendritic growth selection, J. S. Langer: After noticing ``[t]he big, unsolved part of the problem is how these complex shapes are selected'', he asks: ``\ldots might there be some meaningful and useful variational formulation that describes these processes?'' \cite{L8O}.

-\textit{Minimal dissipation is out of help}.
-There is one such functional applicable out of equilibrium -- the principle of minimal dissipation in viscous hydrodynamics, discovered by Helmholtz and Korteveg in XIX century (see \cite{Lamb}), and also valid in kinetics of weakly non-equilibrium systems, as discovered by Onsager in 1931~\cite{O}.
-In fact, the authors of~\cite{ST58} tried to apply this functional to select the observed inviscid finger with a relative width of 1/2 in a Hele-Shaw cell.
-However, it turned out that complete dissipation (friction between plates and oil) does not depend on the finger shape at all, and thus is out of help.
-This was one of motivations to include surface tension as the largest factor neglected in deriving a continuum family of stationary fingers (see Section~\ref{Sec2} below), for solving the selection problem.
+\textit{Minimal dissipation is out of the question}.
+There is one such functional applicable out of equilibrium---the principle of minimal dissipation in viscous hydrodynamics, discovered by Helmholtz and Korteveg in the XIX century (see \cite{Lamb}), and rediscovered by Onsager in kinetics of weakly non-equilibrium systems \cite{O}.
+In fact, the authors of \cite{ST58} tried to apply this functional to select the observed inviscid finger with a relative width of 1/2 in a Hele-Shaw cell.
+However, it turned out that the complete dissipation (friction between plates and oil) does not depend on the finger shape at all, and thus is of no help.
+This was one of the motivations to include surface tension as the largest factor neglected in deriving a continuum family of stationary fingers to solve the selection problem.
+However, inclusion of surface tension is non-trivial because the term with surface tension provides a singular perturbation.

-\textit{Goals of the paper}.
-Being mostly dissipative, these processes do not possess the action, which minimum provides their dynamics in the form of Euler-Lagrange equations.
-Earlier we developed a stochastic theory~\cite{O1,O2}, where we obtained dissipative deterministic growth equations by varying an entropy associated with {\it stochastic} processes.
-In this article, we maximize the entropy for {\it deterministic} processes to address well-known selection problems in a Hele-Shaw cell.
-The obtained results excellently agree with experiments and do not require surface tension, contrary to common belief.

-\textit{Structure of the paper}.
-There are two sections, which follow the introduction.
-The first one contains a background of non-variational approaches to selection both with and without surface tension.
-Then the second section follows, which is fully devoted to the variational approach, where our stochastic theory and a variational principle are presented and applied to three selections in a Hele-Shaw cell: a finger in a channel~\cite{ST58}, a finger in a wedge~\cite{89}, and a fjord angle~\cite{2OO6}.
-A conclusion is stated at the end of the article.